Jajecznik/Todo-List-TOP-11/README.md

 # Todo-List-TOP-11

+A simple to-do list that allows the user to create, edit or delete projects that may contain tasks.
+Tasks can also be edited or deleted.
+The website uses the localStorage, which saves data in the user's browser.

 ## Assignment

 1. Your ‘todos’ are going to be objects that you’ll want to dynamically create, which means either using factories or constructors/classes to generate them.